Looking to be a graduate whose work matters?

 The Office of the Auditor General serves the public interest by providing Parliament with independent and impartial information about public sector accountability and performance.

-The work we do matters to more than 2.6 million people living in Western Australia, and you can be part of it.
-Some of our recent reports include:
+The work we do matters to more than 2.6 million people living in Western Australia, and with 180 State government entities and 148 local government entities, there is plenty of variety in assignments.

-- Financial Audit Results – reported the audit opinions and results of annual financial audits of 158 State government agencies
+- Financial Audit Results – summarising the 2018 annual audit results of 146 State government entities

 As a graduate financial auditor with our Office you will receive: